 Overall employee satisfaction

 In 2021, we updated Dow’s ID&E strategy – ALL IN 2025 – which focuses on leading with inclusion, elevating our focus on diversity, and embedding equity into our practices, policies and processes.
-And we outlined bold new actions to deliver breakthrough results by 2025, while amplifying transparency and accountability
+We outlined bold new actions to deliver breakthrough results by 2025, while amplifying transparency and accountability.

 Bottom-up alignment and action

-Dow’s 10 Employee Resource Groups (ERGs) continued to be a valuable resource for employees and the company by cultivating positive employee experiences and providing a platform for business growth.
+Dow’s 10 ERGs continued to be a valuable resource for employees and the company by cultivating positive employee experiences and providing a platform for business growth.

 During times of racial injustice, open conversations are some of the most powerful tools that bring people together.
 That’s why ADN hosted a “A Day of Understanding” in alignment with CEO Action for Diversity & Inclusion’s approach to creating a more inclusive and equitable workplace.
 The session provided an opportunity for ongoing dialogue around the topic of anti-Asian sentiment.
 Nearly 750 ERG participants, including Dow leaders, took part in the conversation, which covered topics such as intersectionality, bias, microaggressions and ways to become an effective advocate.